basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ### `n_val` Recommendations

 Due to the quorum requirements explained above, we recommend that you use at least N=5 for strongly consistent data.
-You can change the value of N, i.e. `n_val`, for buckets [[using bucket types]].
+You can set the value of N, i.e. `n_val`, for buckets [[using bucket types]].
 For example, you can create and activate a bucket type with N set to 5 and strong consistency enabled---we'll call it `consistent_and_fault_tolerant`---using